Jim Brown, legendary NFL running back, dies at 87

 After Brown was tackled, he'd slowly rise and walk even more slowly back to the huddle - then dominate the defense when he got the ball again.

-In 2016, Brown joins CBS News to reflect on his career and social activism.
+In 2016, Brown joined CBS News to reflect on his career and social activism.
 (See the video in the player above).

 for more features.